filecoin-project/lotus/documentation/en/api-v0-methods.md

 }
 ```

-### StateGetDealAllocation
+### StateGetAllocationForPendingDeal
-StateGetDealAllocation returns the allocation ID for a given deal ID.
+StateGetAllocationForPendingDeal returns the allocation for a given deal ID of a pending deal.

 Perms: